History whispers around every corner at the ruins of Philippi.

-The news – and all the speculation surrounding this great discovery – obviously made it more fun for our visit.
+Still, the news – and all the speculation surrounding this great discovery – obviously made it more fun for our visit.

 Walking around the well-preserved Philippi ruins, we saw the ampitheater, stone walls of shops at the market, and part of the ancient Roman road which ran from Rome to Asia Minor.

-Somehow we unfortunately missed the public marble toilets and baths.
-Here’s a fun tidbit we were told though: “Slaves sat first on the marble toilets, which were cold, to warm them up for their masters.”
+Here’s one of the fun Greek facts we were told though: “Slaves sat first on the marble toilets, which were cold, to warm them up for their masters.”